LouisJackman/language-x/SECURITY.md

 See [my personal contact page](https://volatilethunk.com/pages/contact.html).

-If Sylan actually becomes more than an unheard of toy project, a more formal channel for reporting vulnerabilities will be set up.
+If Sylan actually becomes more than an unheard-of toy project, a more formal channel for reporting vulnerabilities will be set up.

 While I would appreciate [Coordinated